ERP systems: Everything you need to know

 understanding where your teams may have trouble implementing or using the new tool

-identifying ways the ERP tool can be customized to your team’s needs.
+identifying ways the ERP tool can be customised to your team’s needs.

 The goal at this point is to prepare so that deployment and implementation go exactly as planned.